facebookresearch/higher/examples/README.md

 [./maml-omniglot.py](./maml-omniglot.py)
 does few-shot Omniglot classification with MAML.
 For more details see [the original MAML paper](https://arxiv.org/abs/1703.03400).
+Our MAML++ fork and experiments are available [here](https://github.com/bamos/HowToTrainYourMAMLPytorch).

 ## Deep Energy Models
 [./deep-energy-mnist.py](./deep-energy-mnist.py)